openstack/api-site/firstapp/source/getting_started.rst

 Associate a floating IP for external connectivity
 -------------------------------------------------

-We'll cover networking in detail in :doc:`/networking`.
+We cover networking in detail in :doc:`/networking`.

 To see the application running, you must know where to look for it.
 By default, your instance has outbound network access.
 To make your instance reachable from the Internet, you need an IP address.
 By default in some cases, your instance is provisioned with a publicly rout-able IP address.
-In this case, you'll see an IP address listed under `public_ips` or `private_ips` when you list the instances.
+In this case, you see an IP address listed under `public_ips` or `private_ips` when you list the instances.
 If not, you must create and attach a floating IP address to your instance.

 .. only:: fog